 We Need Your Help

-Our ten-year-old son Noah and eight-year-old daughter Laine are battling LINCL-Batten disease, a rare genetic illness that has ruthlessly robbed them of their speech, balance, and mobility.
+Our ten-year-old son Noah and nine-year-old daughter Laine are battling LINCL-Batten disease, a rare genetic illness that has ruthlessly robbed them of their speech, balance, and mobility.
 At this time, LINCL-Batten disease is always terminal, usually between the ages of eight and 12.

 We always thought our little “birds” would fly, but now we know that two will never leave our nest in Chicago.
 Noah and Laine lose more of themselves with every passing month.
 Yet even as they slowly slip away, we are intensifying our efforts to battle LINCL-Batten disease.
 Our other daughter, Laine’s twin sister Emily, blessedly does not have the disease.